Community engagement

 What should I avoid in community content?+

-Why is consistency important?+
+Why is consistency important in content creation?+

 Create mortgage content with a calmer workflow